roeltimmerman/Airbnb-Valentines-Day/README.md

 Based on the aformentioned, the following research question was proposed:
 'How does Valentine's Day affect the price and accommodation type of Airbnb listings?'

-Furthermore, we distinguish between 1) different cities in Europe, as not every country celebrates Valentine's Day to the same extent and/or not every city is equally popular, or 2) between different neighbourhoods of one city, as the location of the Airbnb listing may matter.
+Furthermore, we distinguish between different cities in Europe, as not every country celebrates Valentine's Day to the same extent and/or not every city is equally popular.
 In addition, we look at whether it matters whether Valentine's Day falls on a weekend or not.
 For example, if Valentine's Day falls on a Monday, people may be less inclined to book an overnight stay than if it falls on a Friday.
 It is then possible that guests might postpone their overnight stays until the weekend.
 As a result, we will look at data from different years.
 The time period used is ...

 ## Data
 The data used in this research project was obtained from [Inside Airbnb](http://insideairbnb.com/).